 – Clean strainers

 It is important to remember that even the most up to date combustion safeguard system is composed of electro-mechanical devices that demand periodic inspection and testing.
 They are no different than any other industrial loss control systems such as automatic sprinklers, fire pumps or fire extinguishers.
-When an emergency condition presents itself, having these systems in proper working order may save your facility and prevent extended business interruption.
+When an emergency condition presents itself, having these heating systems in proper working order may save your facility and prevent extended business interruption.